 7. Next, use a black Sharpie to outline your figures on the foil.

-9. Finally, add “echo lines” around each figure, varying the colors, thickness and types of lines.
+9. Finally, use colorful Sharpies to add “echo lines” around each figure, varying the colors, thickness and types of lines.
 Keep adding more echo lines until you’ve filled in all of the negative space around your figures!